• Skip to primary navigation

 • White vinegar: It helps lower the PH and prevents bad mold from growing.

 You start by soaking the black beans overnight (or not if you have an Instant Pot!), then cook them until just tender.
-You don't want the beans to be overcooked, or worse, undercooked.
+You don’t want the beans to be overcooked or undercooked.

 Black Bean Tempeh (Soy-Free!)